Croatia 2-Week Itinerary JetSettingFools.com

 Fresh fish is a regional specialty (especially in Dalmatia).
 We highly recommend trying fresh-caught fish from the Adriatic Sea during your trip.
 Black risotto with cuttlefish (squid) is another Croatian must-try dish.

-Popular and inexpensive take-away items are cevapi (minced meat sausages served with bread, onions and cream), burek (a hearty meat- or cheese-filled pastry) and pljeskavica (an overflowing sandwich similar to a burger, but made of pork, beef or lamb).
+Inexpensive Croatian fast foods are cevapi (minced meat sausages served in bread with red pepper sauce (ajvar), onions and cream), burek (a hearty meat- or cheese-filled pastry) and pljeskavica (an overflowing meat sandwich similar to a burger).

 Croatian Wine and Craft Beer